huserben/TfsExtensions/BuildTasks/overview.md

 *2017-07-01T11:41:20.5194001Z Fetching variable TriggeredBuildIds:
 2017-07-01T11:41:20.6131495Z 601,602*

-The variable is as well available as an input in the configuration for *any* subsequent Task.
+The variable is as well available as an input in the configuration for *any* subsequent Task in the same job.
 Just access it like this:
 *$(TriggeredBuildIds)*

+**Note:** If you need the variable to be available for different jobs or stages, check *Using the Variable as Multi-Job/Stage Variable* on how to achieve this.

 ### Demands
 Depending on your build definition a certain set of demands will be required from the agent to be built.
 When queuing a build additional demands can be specified, for example to filter for a special build agent.
 If additional demands need to be specified, they can be added here.
 Multiple demands can be specified when they are separated by a comma.